jyasskin/wpack-ecosystem-effects/draft-yasskin-wpack-ecosystem-effects.md

   effectively instantly.
 It's not clear what ecosystem effects the changes in loading speed are likely to have.

+# Security Considerations

+This document has no security implications.

+# IANA Considerations

+This document has no actions for IANA.

 --- back

 # Change Log